 #4 Neo-Noir style

-The anime is a more modern take at classic, mid-20th century noir films, mixed in with science fiction elements.
+The Big O is a more modern take at classic, mid-20th century noir films, mixed in with science fiction elements.
 This would prove to be a divisive mix of themes, leading to the anime fairing poorly in Japan, only to become somewhat of a cult hit overseas.

 The noir style is most ovbious in the anime’s stellar directing, which borrows various stylistic choices like camera angles, shading, and even cheesy homages to famous scenes from film.
 Narration is also frequently used to strong effect and the design of Paradigm City itself evokes that old-timey American feel, which contrasts nicely against the city’s more futuristic aspects like the protective domes.
 Even Roger’s line-of-work as a negotiator frequently involves him just acting as private detective, which is of course iconic for the genre too.